dennish737/hamwantools/docs/BuildingThe DB.md

  - dns
  - ntp
  - time zone
+ - snmp

+The global parameters consist of two tables, the global parameters table (global_parameters) and the snmp parameters (snmp_parameters).
+Again these parameters can be set for the network or for a site.
-If parameters re entered with a site_id, they are site specific parameters.
+If parameters are entered with a site_id, they are site specific parameters.
 While if the site_id is left empty (NULL) they are network parameters.
 If there are no global site parameters, the network parameters will be used.

+The snmp parameters are all the required parameters of setting up the snmp equipment management.

+TBD add information on Mikrotik SNMP

-TBD instructions for loading example network global parameters
+#### Loading global parameters
+ 1) open the ./queries/global_params.sql in DB Browser Execute SQL window
+ 2) Edit the key_val values for your organization
+ 3) Edit the Log and DNS server information
+ 4) Click the run button

+TBD add snmp parameter script

+## Adding Equipment and Interfaces

 ### Add Equipment to sites